asbor/iu-project-software-engineering/doc/Assignments-Portfolio_DLMCSPSE01 .md

 - You document important design decisions including rationales.
 - You comment your source code to make it easier for humans to understand.
 - You prepare test data and perform adequate software tests.

-In this phase you must submit an explanation of your design and implementation procedure in written form (approx. 1/2 page).
-Additionally, you provide a composite presentation PDF including the updated requirements, the complemented architecture documentation, and references and hyperlinks to the frameworks, thirdparty libraries, and tools you decided to use as well as the rationale behind your decision.
+In this phase you must submit an **explanation of your design and implementation procedure** in written form (approx. 1/2 page).
+Additionally, you provide a **composite presentation PDF** including the updated requirements, the complemented architecture documentation, and references and hyperlinks to the frameworks, third party libraries, and tools you decided to use as well as the rationale behind your decision.
 The file should contain visual elements that facilitate comprehension and present information in a structured way.

-Throughout the process, online tutorials and other channels provide the opportunity to profoundly discuss ideas and/or drafts and to get sufficient feedback, tips, and hints.
-It is recommended to use these channels to avoid errors and to improve your work.
+Throughout the process, online tutorials and other channels provide the opportunity to profoundly discuss ideas and/or drafts and to get sufficient feedback, tips, and hints. **It is recommended to use these channels to avoid errors and to improve your work**.
 Once this is done, you can hand in your second phase for evaluation.
 Following a feedback from the tutor, your work on the final draft will continue in the third phase.

 ### 1.1.3.
 Finalization phase

 In this final phase, you prepare everything for the final submission.
 Your goal is to polish and refine your application and its documentation.
 Certain elements may have to be improved or changed to finalize the task and complete this portfolio course.
 It is important that you consider the feedback that you received on your submission at the end of the previous phase.
 Depending on the changes you make in your software, it might be necessary to provide an updated version of the documentation of the software and system architecture.
 In addition - if applicable - you provide a list of the technical debts.
 Make sure that your software comes with installation and run instructions so that it is clear how to install the application and how to use your software.
 In addition, your application must satisfy the following criteria:

 - Web applications must be provided as docker-compose configuration (.yml) including all relevant files.
 - Web applications must be provided as cloud-hosted application (e.g., AWS, Google Cloud, …) so that the front end can directly be accessed.
 If you restrict the access, make sure that you include the login credentials in the submitted documentation.

 Your finished application is submitted by providing all files that you created, your program code, documentation installation manual etc., as follows:

 - Your project is hosted on a public GitHub repository.
 That means you must create a GitHub account, if you don’t have one yet, and create a repository.
 - You upload all your code and all necessary files into this repository.
 - On submission in PebblePad you provide a link to the repository.
 - You create a ZIP file from all files contained in the GitHub repository and put it into a folder.
-You must zip this folder and paste it into your submission in Pebble Pad Important note: The content of the GitHub repository and the contents of the ZIP file uploaded to your zip folder should be identical.
+You must zip this folder and paste it into your submission in Pebble Pad

+**Important note**: The content of the GitHub repository and the contents of the ZIP file uploaded to your zip folder should be identical.
 You are not allowed to modify either one after the final submission.
 The content of the zip folder will be sent to the examination office upon submission.

-Now, it is time to look back at your software engineering project and do a “lessons learned”.
+Now, it is time to look back at your software engineering project and do a “**lessons learned**”.
 You should especially reflect on the applied tools, methodologies, and techniques and on your handling of the resources.

-For the submission, you provide a 2-page abstract PDF document in which you describe your solution in terms of content and concept.
+For the submission, you provide a **2-page abstract PDF document** in which you describe your solution in terms of content and concept.
 This abstract presents a short break-down (“making of” of the project) about the technical approach in a clear and informative way.
 It also includes the main insights from your lessons learned.
-Moreover, you must prepare a .txt file in which you include the link to your public GitHub repository.
+Moreover, you must prepare a **.txt file in which you include the link to your public GitHub repository**.
 In the case of a web application, you must also include the link to the application and if applicable the login data.
 In addition, you provide all project documentation including the ZIP file with all files contained in the GitHub repository in your zip folder.
 The structure of this folder is defined in chapter 4.2.

-In the “Finalization phase”, the online tutorials and other channels also provide the opportunity to obtain sufficient feedback, tips, and hints before the finished product is finally handed in.
-It is recommended to use these channels to avoid errors and to make improvements.
-The finished product is submitted with the results from Phase 1 and Phase 2 and together with the materials mentioned above.
+In the “Finalization phase”, the online tutorials and other channels also provide the opportunity to obtain sufficient feedback, tips, and hints before the finished product is finally handed in. **It is recommended to use these channels to avoid errors and to make improvements**.
+The **finished product** is submitted with the results from Phase 1 and Phase 2 and together with the materials mentioned above.
 Following the submission of the third portfolio page, the tutor submits the final feedback which includes evaluation and scoring within six weeks.

 ## 1.2.
 Task 2: Design and development of a mobile application

 Digital transformation is changing the way how we work and live, how we do business.
 Software enables new business models, improves business processes, introduces digitized products and services.
 Nowadays, ready-touse frameworks and technologies allow software engineers to quickly develop and deploy new, innovative applications.
 In this project, you will design and develop such a mobile application.

 It is up to you and your creativity to determine what type of application you will develop.
 However, your project and the upcoming application must satisfy the following criteria:

 - Your application must deliver customer value, i.e., it must have a clear and significant benefit to a defined target group.
 - Your upcoming solution must be something new.
 You are not allowed to simply copy an existing application.
 - You must implement a reasonable amount of code.
 A mock-up with slides or a simple configuration of an existing software is not sufficient as final product.
 Such a step can be helpful in the conception phase to explore and discuss alternatives.
 - The application must run on a mobile device (smartphone, tablet).

 In this course, you will work through all stages of a software development project.
 It is important that you select the appropriate methodologies, techniques, and tools at every stage and for every task.
 This means that you will apply the knowledge in the fields of requirements specification, software design, implementation, and testing that you have acquired in prior modules.
 As a considerable percentage of software engineering projects fails to deliver in time, quality, and budget, you should take appropriate actions to minimize risks in every phase.

-The following acceptance criteria must be met:
+The following **acceptance criteria** must be met:

 - The tools, programming language and libraries used to implement your application are your own choice.
 However, you are not permitted to copy or modify existing, third-party applications that you might find on the internet or elsewhere.
 You can use third-party libraries if you indicate them correctly.
 - The application must come with a graphical user interface (mobile) that is self-explanatory and that can be intuitively used by potential customers.
 - The solution delivered must be valuable to your customers.
 It must provide the most important features and solve the most basic problems of your target-group.
 You must provide enough and sensible (test) data (no dummy text) so that the application can directly be used, and its benefits become tangible.
 - The application must meet the non-functional requirements.
 If this is not possible in the scope of the project, it must be described as technical debt.
 - The software must come up with an appropriate project documentation, including a project profile, requirements documents, a documentation of the software and system architecture.
 - Version and release control of the software and the corresponding architecture documentation must be established.
 - The source code and all necessary files must be provided in GitHub.
 Hosting the project on GitHub is part of building your portfolio.
 - Mobile applications can be implemented as native or hybrid apps.
 - Mobile applications must be provided as .apk file for android applications or .ipa file for iOS.
 - The software must come with installation and run instructions.

 Your application needs to be designed, built, documented, and delivered according to the following three phases.

-Conception phase
+### 1.1.2 Conception phase

 This phase is very important for the success of your project.
 Anything that is overlooked or forgotten in this phase has a negative effect on the implementation later and will lead, in the worst case, to useless results.

-The first step is to create a written "project profile" for your software engineering project.
+**The first step is to create a written "project profile"** for your software engineering project.
 It includes the objectives and the scope of the project, your target group, the risks associated with the project, a project plan, and the project organization.
 In companies, such a project profile is typically required as input for the decision on its funding.
 Due to the scope of this course, it is not necessary to calculate a complete business case.

-During the conception phase, you must decide on the software development methodology that you will follow in the development phase.
+During the conception phase, you must decide on the **software development methodology** that you will follow in the development phase.
 Briefly explain your choice.
 Note that depending on the chosen methodology, stages and roles in the project will vary.

-In the next step, you will analyze the functional and non-functional requirements for your upcoming application.
+In the next step, you will analyze the **functional and non-functional requirements** for your upcoming application.
 Ensure an adequate level of detail corresponding to the selected software development methodology.
-In a glossary, you will define the most important terms to foster a common understanding between all stakeholders involved in your project or its review.
+In a **glossary**, you will define the most important terms to foster a common understanding between all stakeholders involved in your project or its review.
 Think about how you will test your software regarding these requirements.

-On this basis, you start the system design.
+On this basis, you start the **system design**.
 You show the scope and the context of the system (e.g., in UML) and decide about technologies and tools.
 Explain your motivation - why you decided to choose this way?
 Moreover, you will create at least one diagram (e.g., in UML) that shows the decomposition of the overall system into its building blocks (such as modules, components, frameworks, layers, etc. …) and the dependencies between these building blocks.
 This view is a very important part of an architecture documentation.
 In analogy to the architecture of a house, this view corresponds to the floor plan.

-As submission, you prepare a written (approx. 1/2 DIN A4 page) summary of the project profile and your considerations with respect to the chosen software development methodology.
-Additionally, you provide all other artifacts that you created as described above as a composite presentation PDF.
+As submission, you prepare a written (approx. 1/2 DIN A4 page) **summary of the project profile and your considerations with respect to the chosen software development methodology**.
+Additionally, you provide all other artifacts that you created as described above as a **composite presentation PDF**.
 This file should contain visual elements that facilitate comprehension and present information in a structured way.
 Throughout the process, online tutorials are offered, and they provide an opportunity to talk, share ideas and/or drafts, and obtain feedback.
 In the online tutorials, exemplary work can be discussed with the tutor.
 Here, everyone has the opportunity to get involved and learn from each other's feedback.
 It is recommended to make use